Updated: Oct 22, 2020

 My father emigrated to the U.S. from Toishan, China, by himself at the age of ten, living in the back of a relative’s laundry in New York City and working in a Chinese restaurant when he was young (he became an aeronautical engineer who helped develop the Patriot missile).
 One of his ancestors went to California to work on the railroads in the 1800s and returned to China with a baby he conceived with a Native American woman, which gives me yet another part of my heritage.
 But I grew up eating mostly Chinese food at home and going to Chinese restaurants.
 It was authentic Chinese food—the fish always came with the eyeballs intact, and chicken was bought with claws still attached.

 About three years ago, Mom became a vegan.
 Her arthritis has gone away, she has a lot more energy, and she has started line dancing again.
 So now we always have vegan dishes at family gatherings and holidays.
 Mom is a great cook, and I am not.
 I'm the one who cleans up after dinner.
 My daughters still make fun of the way I prepared ramen when they were little: I’d pour boiling water over the packaged noodles and serve them while still crunchy because that’s the way that I liked them.
-Happily for my daughters, we moved in with Mom for five years while I finished my college degree and got an MBA, and she began cooking for them.
-She is the reason that they turned out so successful and career-oriented—Marisa is a pharmaceutical rep, and Misty is a psychiatrist.
+Happily for my daughters, we moved in with my Mom for five years while I finished my college degree and got an MBA from Pepperdine University, and my mom began cooking for them.
+My mom is the reason that my daughters turned out so successful and career-oriented—Marisa is a very successful pharmaceutical rep, and Misty is a psychiatrist at UCLA.
 She also taught them the importance of contributing to the world around them and treating everyone with kindness.
 She is the happiest and most positive person I know—a not inconsiderable journey from her childhood—and perhaps a true American story.

 Dawna Lee Heising was the director and vice president of marketing at technology companies for many years.
 She is now an actress, vice president of the Mustard Seed Media Group, and was an associate producer on the feature film Railroad to Hell: A Chinaman's Chance, about the Chinese working on the California railroads in the 1800s.
 She can be found at dawnaleeheising.me. and @dawnalesheising.